 The Scandinavian countries are in the forefront of many international topics, for example political science, the environment, health care, and architecture / design; this fact is clearly reflected in the classes offered to both Scandinavian Majors, Scandinavian Certificates, and students in general.
-Participating in a UW study abroad program supplements and enhances these classes, giving the students the added benefit of authenticating their theory with practice.
+Participating in a UW-Madison study abroad program supplements and enhances these classes, giving the students the added benefit of authenticating their theory with practice.

 As a Scandinavian studies Major and Certificate you can choose to study abroad during any term of your college career, and the Departmental Undergraduate Majors and Certificate Advisor will be happy to help you decide the optimal time for your study abroad experience.
 Planning ahead will help you solidly integrate your international experience with your Madison classes, providing you with concrete benefits and giving you an edge in your subsequent entry into the labor market.

 The information below will help you plan your study abroad experience.

 If you plan to major in Scandinavian Studies, the first step is to talk to your Undergraduate Majors or Certificate Advisor.

 There are no prerequisites for studying abroad, but, with the Advisor, you are encouraged to plan out the succession of your classes, including the study abroad semester or year.
 You are also encouraged to talk to the Advisor even before you formally declare the Major or Certificate if you plan to study abroad in Scandinavia.